Location as Perspective and Image: Interview with Krystle Coughlin

 Vol. 1 Issue 01 Summer 2019

-Interview held by Louis Fermor in June 2019 within the unceded traditional and contemporary lands of the Musqueam, Tsleil-Watuth, Sechelt, and Squamish Nations of the Coast Salish peoples, in the city colonially known as Vancouver.
+Interview held by Louie Fermor in June 2019 within the unceded traditional and contemporary lands of the Musqueam, Tsleil-Watuth, Sechelt, and Squamish Nations of the Coast Salish peoples, in the city colonially known as Vancouver.

 Krystle Coughlin is a Northern Tutchone artist living and working in New Westminster, BC.
 Her artistic practice explores different materials and concepts such as photography, printmaking, photography, fibre arts, and sculpture.
 Coughlin recently aquired her MFA from SFU's School of Contemporary Arts, and holds a BA from UBC’s Institute of Gender, Race, Sexuality, and Social Justice, as well as a BFA in Visual Arts from UBC.
 She is interested in the intersections of land and identity, and is inspired by the beauty of the Northwest coast.